The first words in the Bible: 'In the beginning God created the heaven and the earth.'

 Nothing has nothing in it, so nothing can come from it.

-So - even if it was beyond perception - there had to be something always there - a kind of 'potential'.
+So - in the beginning, there had to be something!
+Something must have always there - a kind of 'potential'.

 What came from this creative impulse?
 Surely the first to arise must have been consciousness?